 Within the first three weeks of each semester, faculty identifies students who are showing signs of problems that could result in their being unable to successfully complete the course.
-The faculty will specify areas of concern (i.e., attendance, preparation, effort, etc.) and report them to Enrollment Advisement Center.
-Students who are identified receive an email notification that specifies the area of concern along with suggestions for improvement.
-Contact Enrollment Advisement Center for more information
+The faculty will specify areas of concern (i.e., attendance, preparation, effort, etc.) and notify students via email through the college's Starfish Student Success Platform.
+The email notification will specify the area of concern along with potential suggestions for improvement.
+Contact the Enrollment Advisement Center for more information.